Central Committee of the Chinese Communist Party: Election of members

-Though all nominations for the Central Committee are decided beforehand, since the 13th Party Congress in 1987, in the spirit of promoting "inner-party democracy", the number of candidates up for election for both full members and alternate members have been greater than the number of available seats.
-Nominees for the Central Committee who receive the lowest number of votes from Party Congress delegates are thus unable to enter the Central Committee.
-At the 18th Party Congress, a total of 224 candidates stood for election for full membership for a total of 205 seats.
+Though all nominations for the Central Committee are decided beforehand, since the 13th National Congress in 1987, in the spirit of promoting "inner-party democracy", the number of candidates up for election for both full members and alternate members have been greater than the number of available seats.
+Nominees for the Central Committee who receive the lowest number of votes from National Congress delegates are thus unable to enter the Central Committee.
+Usually, around 8% to 12% of candidates are not elected to the Central Committee.
+At the 18th National Congress, a total of 224 candidates stood for election for full membership for a total of 205 seats.
 A total of 190 candidates stood for election for a total of 171 alternate seats.
 This meant that 9.3% of full member candidates and 11.1% alternate member candidates were not elected.
+In the 19th and 20th National Congresses, elections for the Central Committee with "more candidates than available seats" were done during separate delegation meetings in a preliminary manner instead of the previous method of the elections being held by all delegates in their entirety at the same time, meaning that these elections were held under the "guidance" of higher party authorities.